-The Priority of the policy is to make QC as safe and beneficial an experience for all participants as possible.
+The Priority of the grievance policy is to make QC as safe and beneficial an experience as possible for all participants.
 In relation to grievance and conflict resolutions specifically, our aim is to enact a process that is defined and controlled by the wishes and needs of the parties involved.
 Our aim will be to resolve the process in a way that allows for everyone to feel safe and able to participate in QC.
 Having said this, in any situation of violence, threat, harassment or abuse that is sexual, physical or otherwise, our primary responsibility is to the aggrieved party, and to their needs and desires.
 We also recognise that conflicts, violence and other incidents can have impacts beyond the parties immediately involved and affect the space more generally.
 As such we think that it is important to have an open and transparent process, and one that is broadly accountable to all QC participants.
-It is probable that there will be some conflict in the time that we are engaged in the QC space.
-This can be an incredibly valuable thing if managed in a constructive manner.
-We have designed a basic process for dealing with conflict, based around the principle that a resolution deemed positive to all parties involved should be sought first.
+It is probable that there will be some conflict during QC.
+A basic process has been designed for dealing with conflict, based around the principle that a resolution deemed positive to all parties involved should be sought first.
 Any conflict arising in the space that at least one party feels cannot be resolved without some help should seek out the assistance of one of the members of the Grievance Collective.

 Standards of Behaviour

-As participants in the temporary community of QC, we all have the right to expect a basic standard of behaviour from each other.
-These behaviours are outlined in the Queer Collaborations 2014 Participants Agreement, and Safer Spaces policy.
+As participants of QC, we all have the right to expect a basic standard of behaviour from each other.
+These behaviours are outlined in the Queer Collaborations 2017 Participants Agreement, and Safer Spaces policy.
 Any harassment, non-consensual violence, abuse or disrespect is completely unacceptable and it is our responsibility as a community to respond to and address this behaviour.
-If anyone feels they have been treated in a way that doesn’t meet this standard of expected behaviour they can expect the full support of the Grievance Collective and the wider QC community in responding to the situation in whatever way they prefer
+If anyone feels they have been treated in a way that doesn’t meet this standard of behaviour they can expect the full support of the Grievance Collective and the wider QC conference in responding to the situation in whatever way they prefer.

 The Grievance Collective

-In addition to Grievance Officers a number of Listening Posts will nominated at the first session of Conference Floor.
-The role of Listening Posts is to listen to people with grievances that do not require further action, they provide an informal way of venting frustration confidentially.
+In addition to Grievance Officers a number of Listening Posts will be elected at the first session of Conference Floor.
+The role of Listening Posts is to listen to people with grievances that do not require further action.
+They provide an informal way of venting frustration confidentially.
 These people will be identified by coloured IDs.
 Listening Posts may nominate themselves at any time or decide to stop acting as Listening Posts either temporarily or for the remainder of the conference.

 Any participant with a grievance or dispute is encouraged to, in the first instance, approach a member of the Grievance Collective.
 A Grievance Officer will then attempt to mediate the dispute, however the aim of the process is to give primacy to the wishes and needs of the aggrieved parties involved.
 Confidentiality will be guaranteed unless all parties involved indicate otherwise.